jeremytammik/moniwonig/index.md

 ## <a name="todo-next"></a>todo next

+- connect moni's wood stove to the radiator heating system
 - moni kitchen tap vibrates and leaks
 - moni bettschublade: h 20 x w 80 x t 100
 - install rain water pump and pressuriser from cistern to basement